sabarirko/Devops-Project-1/README.md

 # 🚀 DevOps Lifecycle Automation – Abode Software

 ## 📌 Project Overview
-This project simulates working as a **Sr. DevOps Engineer at Abode Software**, where the task was to implement a complete **DevOps lifecycle** for their product [hshar/website](https://github.com/hshar/website).
+This project simulates working as a **Sr. DevOps Engineer at Adobe Software**, where the task was to implement a complete **DevOps lifecycle** for their product [hshar/website](https://github.com/hshar/website).
 The solution includes **Git branching, Jenkins pipeline automation, Docker containerization, and AWS CodeBuild integration**.

 ---